 Renting a Car in the UK with Discover Cars

-Here is the exact process to secure your rental car with Discover Cars:
+Here is the exact process I use to book a rental car with Discover Cars:

 Open the Discover Cars website, and input your travel dates and preferred rental location.